Mr. Albert James “Jim” Chambers, Jr., 90, of Union, Missouri, died Saturday, September 14, 2019.

 Survivors include his wife Virginia Strong Chambers; his daughters, Kathy S. Chambers and Eugenia Chambers Yaros; his grandchildren, Kris Dysert, KathrynYaros, Nicolas Yaros; his step-children, Martha Ann Strong and George D. Strong (Lisa); step-grandchildren, Benjamin Strong and Jon Strong.

-To send flowers to the family of Albert Chambers, Jr., please visit Tribute Store
+To plant a tree in memory of Albert Chambers, Jr., please visit Tribute Store